Frequently Asked Questions

 University of Phoenix, founded in 1976 is the largest private university in North America.
 It has been accredited since 1978 by The Higher Learning Commission (ncahlc.org) and is a member of the North Central Association.

 Yes.
-Students living abroad may be eligible to attend our online campus.
+Students living abroad may be eligible to attend online.
 For more information please contact a University representative at 602.387.3333.

 If you’re in an online degree program, you are required to log in and participate four to five days each week, depending on your program.
 You can choose the days and times.

 The Student Code of Conduct of University of Phoenix supports the University's mission to provide access to higher education opportunities that enable students to develop the knowledge and skills necessary to achieve their professional goals, improve the performance of their organizations, and provide leadership and service to their communities.